Government

 The bill was opposed by a hodge-podge coalition of gambling opponents and supporters of dog breeders and owners, though critics largely focused on how the changes would affect linked industries.

-"I think we’re changing rules midstream, and it’s going to hurt a lot of people," said Sen. Thad Altman, R-Viera.
+"I think were changing rules midstream, and its going to hurt a lot of people," said Sen. Thad Altman, R-Viera.

 Jack Cory, a lobbyist for the Florida Greyhound Association, said the bill would prompt track operators to get rid of dog races entirely -- gutting the $50 million-a-year industry and shutting down hundreds of dog breeders and owners.